quintsys/quintsys.com/jekyll/_posts/2021-02-22-deploy-rails-app-with-nginx-docker-to-aws.md

   - rails
 ---

-This article will cover how to deploy a [docker](https://www.docker.com/) instance of a [Ruby on Rails](https://rubyonrails.org/) application to [AWS](https://aws.amazon.com/).
+This article covers how to deploy a [docker](https://www.docker.com/) instance of a [Ruby on Rails](https://rubyonrails.org/) application to [AWS](https://aws.amazon.com/).
 We will setup an [NGINX](https://nginx.org/) server to proxy requests and provide support for HTTPS.